sapcc/helm-charts/prometheus-rules/README.md

 # Prometheus rules

-This folder contains independent Helm charts containing Prometheus alert- and aggregation rules specific to a cluster type.
+This folder contains independent Helm charts for Prometheus alert- and aggregation rules used in the SAP Converged Cloud.
-Generic alerts and aggregations for monitoring a Kubernetes cluster can be found as part of the [kube-monitoring/kube-rules](../kube-monitoring/charts/kube-rules) helm chart.

 The structure looks like this:
 ```